Courses / Undergraduate

 These desperate times called for desperate cinematic measures.
 So in 1975 Italian filmmakers went to new—and often unlikely—extremes.
 They experimented with endless-seeming long takes and scenes of mind-numbing boredom.
 They found new ways to frame brutal violence and to show what happens when such violence saturates everyday life.
 They devised incongruous and troubling generic hybrids like the “unwatchable” art film, or the comedy about the Holocaust.

 In this course, we’ll study these and other cinematic responses to the Italian crisis.
 In order to look deep into—even at the risk of dwelling in—this crisis, we’ll attend closely to films made in Italy in 1975 alone.
-But we’ll also discuss films from elsewhere that let us situate the Italian case in a global context.
-We’ll ask what it means that so many of that year’s films, both in Italy and internationally, produce a sense of claustrophobia and closure, on the one hand, and cataclysm or even world-ending, on the other.
+But we’ll also discuss films made elsewhere that year that let us situate the Italian case in a global context.
+We’ll ask what it means that so many of the year’s films, both in Italy and internationally, produce a sense of claustrophobia and closure, on the one hand, and cataclysm or even world-ending, on the other.
 How does film form relate to historical transition and social conflict?
 How have directors both registered and resisted states of stagnation, and how have they challenged us to imagine transformation?

-Many of the films that we’ll consider—from documentary to dark comedy and from the exquisite to the deliberately opaque—deploy radical strategies that remain resonant and engage with debates that are still relevant to art and activism today, including debates on decolonization, race, “women’s work” or reproductive labor, the legacies of fascism, the ravages of capitalism, and the meaning of revolution.
+Many of the films that we’ll consider—from documentary to dark comedy, and from the exquisite to the deliberately opaque—deploy radical strategies that remain resonant and engage with debates that are still relevant to art and activism today, including debates on decolonization, race, “women’s work” or reproductive labor, the legacies of fascism, the ravages of capitalism, and the meaning of revolution.